MaastrichtU-IDS/best-practices/website/blog/2020-12-15-create-webapp.md

    import './App.css';
    ```

-### Add multiple page
+### Add multiple pages

-Add a router to be able to have more than one page.
+Add a [React Router](https://reactrouter.com/web/guides/quick-start) to be able to have more than one page.

-:::info Use Next.js
+:::info Server-side rendering

-[Next.js](https://nextjs.org/) is a framework to easily build complete React applications, it includes:
+[Next.js](https://nextjs.org/) is a framework to easily build complete React applications that are rendered on the server (not client), it includes:

 * A routing system
 * Built-in CSS and Sass support